-This polyamine (a fancy organic chemistry term, but I just used it to sound smart) has possibly the best origin story of any supplement ever.
+This polyamine (a fancy organic chemistry term) has possibly the best origin story of any supplement ever.

 Anthony Van Leeuwenhoek (the guy who invented the microscope) discovered it in the 1600s when he decided to put sperm, presumably his own, under a microscope and look at it.

 Fortunately, today we don’t derive spermidine from sperm.
 We derive it mostly from wheat germ, which is much easier to produce, for a lot of reasons I probably don’t have to say.

 While at the moment it’s a rather novel supplement produced by a handful of manufacturers, this may soon change as its popularity grows, leading to knockoffs and low-quality substitutes.
 Before that day comes, let’s take a look at the most reputable sources available today so you don’t get swindled by those future snake-oil salesmen.